-Remaining aware of customer opinions and how these might be changing is obviously essential.
-The challenge is magnified for larger enterprises that may operate multiple business locations, possibly worldwide.
+Remaining aware of customer opinion and how this change is obviously essential.
+The challenge is magnified for larger enterprises operating multiple business locations, possibly worldwide.

-A key objective of Enterprise Feedback Management (EFM) is to facilitate and support clear and effective communications between businesses, their staff, their customers and all stakeholders – in order to identify issues and concerns and ensure these are shared appropriately so that action can be taken.
+A key objective is to facilitate effective communications between businesses, their staff, customers and stakeholders.
+This is in order to identify issues and concerns, ensure these are shared appropriately and action is taken.

 Enterprise Feedback Management History

 Effective Enterprise Feedback Management is all about the systematic collection and management of feedback.
-EFM should improve efficiencies and reduce the overall costs involved in gaining valuable feedback.
+EFM should improve efficiencies and reduce the overall costs of gaining valuable feedback.
 Key attributes of an effective EFM system include:

 - Centralized data collection.